 Why Do You Need A Document Approval Workflow?

 - Consistency: Consistency is vital for upholding quality standards throughout the organization.
-It guarantees that documents contain all the required information before being sent out.
+It guarantees that your documents contain all the required information before being sent out.

-Types Of Document Approvals
+Types of Document Approvals

 Who’s Involved?